Introduction to R

 Why Using R?

-- Efficient functions and data structures for data analysis
+- Utilizes high-performance data structures and functions optimized for data analysis

 Books and Documentation